khalil3mira/webScrapingWithPython/README.md

 To start this project follow the steps bellow :

- 1- install the library selenium : pip install selenium 2- install the library BeautifulSoup : pip install BeautifulSoup4
+ 1- install the library selenium : pip install selenium<br>
+ 2- install the library BeautifulSoup : pip install BeautifulSoup4